lipcsak-zoltan/Duckies_duckietown/README.md

 `$ python3.8 -m scripts.train_cnn --seed 123`

 We tried to train some network.
-Some graphs avaliable [here](https://wandb.ai/dodekaeder/test1/reports/episode-reward-22-11-20-21-25-30---VmlldzozMDA1MTUy?accessToken=bcy084vs1ah194odlrbtds38ire0aljs61d9h3x2h2svbcyd4buax16fjw0l2h79).
+Some graphs avaliable [here](https://wandb.ai/dodekaeder/test1/reports/episode-reward-22-11-20-21-25-30---VmlldzozMDA1MTUy?accessToken=bcy084vs1ah194odlrbtds38ire0aljs61d9h3x2h2svbcyd4buax16fjw0l2h79) and also updated to the "results" folder.

 Based on the previous experiments, the training parameter needs to be chosen carefully.
+For now, we only trained the policy on CPU, so it was slower than we expected.
+Hopefully GPU training will be available soon to set the parameters to obtain solid results.